Freyja335/Dotfiles/README.md

 # What makes this repo different than other dotfiles repos
 My repo includes configs with almost no tinkering, just some nice ease-of-use changes form the originals made for people who want to get up and running without messing with config files too much

+# Warning
+My repo includes dotfiles made by others and slightly tweaked by me That includes:    (for now)
+    .conkyrc [Distrotube's] Gitlab